The six phases of financial independence

 *Based on research conducted by certified financial planner William Bengen who looked at various stock market returns and investment scenarios over many decades.
 The “rule” states that if you begin by withdrawing 4% of your nest egg’s value during your first year of retirement, assuming a 50/50 equity/bond asset mix, and then adjust subsequent withdrawals for inflation, you’ll avoid running out of money for 30 years.
 Bengen’s math noted you can always withdraw more than 4% of your portfolio in your retirement years however doing so dramatically increases your chances of exhausting your capital sooner than later.

-- Lean FI – saved up >50% of end goal to pay for very lean but life’s essentials like food, shelter and clothing (but nothing else is covered).
+- Lean FI – saved up >50% of your end goal; income that pays for life’s essentials like food, shelter and clothing (but nothing else is covered).

-- Flex FI – saved up closer to 80% of the end goal, this stage covers most pre-retirement spending including some discretionary expenses.
+- Flex FI – saved up closer to 80% of your end goal (e.g., $800,000 of $1M).
+This provides financial flexibility to cover most retirement spending including some discretionary expenses.

 My six phases of financial independence